jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

 1. Look at this Mapbox example: [https://www.mapbox.com/mapbox-gl-js/example/navigation/](https://www.mapbox.com/mapbox-gl-js/example/navigation/){:target="_blank"}

     What part of the example is missing from your current code?
-The **NavigationControl**!
+The **NavigationControl** component!

 2. Add the navigation control function into your code below your map variable.
 This goes before the closing `</script>` tag.
-Pay attention to the whitespace as you add new code.
+Pay attention to indentation and whitespace as you add new code.
 Keep the whitespace and alignment neat!

     ```javascript
     // Add zoom and rotation controls to the map.